Volunteers (1958 film)

 Volunteers (Добровольцы) is a Soviet feature film released in 1958.
-It is based on the poetic novel of same name by Yevgeniy Dolmatovsky.
+It is based on the poetic novel of the same name by Yevgeniy Dolmatovsky.

 Premise

 The film takes place during the 1930s to 1950s.
 Three inseparable male friends—Kaitanov, Ufimtsev, and Akishin—voluntarily became the first builders of the Moscow Metro.
 The film also tells the story of the friendship between three women: Olya, Masha, and Tanya.
-The main themes of the movie include the labor front, Spanish volunteer brigades, World War II, and post-war labor in peacetime.
+The main themes of the movie include the labor front, Spanish volunteer brigades, World War II, and postwar labor in peacetime.
 The film shows a variety of emotions: joy and sorrow, victory and loss, love and happiness.